marksfink/aws-exercise/README.md

 kubectl create -f tasky.yaml
 ```

 7. Go in the AWS Console, into EC2, Load Balancers.
 You should see a load balancer in the process of provisioning (after you deploy tasky above).
 This can take several minutes.
 Wait for it to become ready/active.
-Copy the pubic DNS name of the load balancer into your browser using port 50080 and you should see the Tasky app.
+Copy the public DNS name of the load balancer into your browser using port 50080 and you should see the Tasky app.